 Other bases you should cover include a process for monitoring online content that pertains to your business, industry, and products; an approval process for stakeholders to sign off on content before it is published and make sure it complies with company standards as well as legal regulations or restrictions; and analytics to measure the effectiveness of your marketing strategy.

 The content team should meet regularly to develop the editorial calendar and to analyze results from content that has already been posted.

 In-house or outsource?

 If you were to hire for all these positions, you would need to bump up your payroll substantially to cover salary, benefits, and overhead.
 Fortunately there are outsourcing options and software tools that can supplement in-house staff.

 Depending on the complexity of your content marketing strategy, you may be able to combine some roles, such as editor/writer.
 There are affordable tools for monitoring your online presence and analyzing your marketing results.
 Web developers, designers, and others are available on a contract basis.

 When you hire outside talent, you have the advantage of working with a variety of people.
 However, you should choose the people and companies you work with as carefully as you would full-time hires.
 Understand their processes and make sure they understand yours, and beware of low-ball prices; in most cases, you get what you pay for.
 Be willing to invest in contractors with a proven track record.
 Nail down budgets for each contract or project before you begin.

-Read more: Essential marketing tools for any business
+Read more about essential marketing tools for any business.